karare1/backpack_shop/README.md

 Clicking on the website, a user instantly knows what the website is about and what offers
 <br>
 <br>

-As a user, I would like to intuitively navigate through the website so I can see the required content.
+As a user, I would like to intuitively navigate through the website so I can see the required content
 - header and footer are the same on each page
 - a user can find the most imporatnt links easily on each page
 - log in and register links accessed from each site as well as other links to various products and categories